Skip to Main Content

 Capecitabine is a pill form of 5-FU.
 The other drugs are administered intravenously.
 Many of these drugs are given in combination with each other.
 Common chemotherapy combination regimens include:

+Radiation therapy is not a common treatment for colon cancer.
 The main use for radiation therapy in people with colon cancer is when the cancer has attached to an internal organ or the lining of the abdomen.
-When this occurs, the surgeon cannot be certain that all the cancer has been removed, and radiation therapy may be used to kill any cancer cells remaining after surgery.
-Radiation therapy is seldom used to treat metastatic colon cancer because of side effects, which limit the dose that can be used.
+When this occurs radiation therapy may be used after surgery (adjuvant radiation) to kill any cancer cells that may still remain.

 Side effects of radiation may include: